UncleRus/MultiOSD/doc/source/lowlevel/console.rst

 or Prolific pl2303).

 1. Run your terminal software.
-2. Connect MultiOSD to COM-port.
+2. Connect MultiOSD to the serial port.
 3. Open the port with baudrate **57600**.
 4. Press reset button on MultiOSD.
 5. Wait for message ``READY``.